Grain-free, Vegan W/Paleo + SCD/Keto options 🌟

 - 2 cups almond flour (Bob’s Red Mill)

 - 1 cup + 2 Tbsp potato starch, not potato flour.
-(Sub in tapioca starch for paleo version).
+(Or tapioca starch).

 - 2 tablespoons Italian Seasoning

 - 1/2 teaspoon guar gum

 - 1/2 teaspoon baking powder (Hain brand is grain-free)